decklin/botw-reference/docs/armor.md

 defense, but this causes an ambiguity between the slightly-nerfed-at-max Topaz Earrings and the rest of the 3 → 20 schedule.

+Non-upgradeable armor generally has a defense value of 1 or 3.

 ### Dragon Upgrades

 The Set of the Wild and Fierce Deity Set require a different dragon's